top of page

 Bob Carpenter .jpg

-Robert is the Regional EMS Council Director at Emergency Medical Services of Northeastern Pennsylvania, Inc. where he is responsible for planning, development, maintaining, expanding, and improving the EMS system for the counties of Bradford, Lackawanna, Luzerne, Pike, Susquehanna, Wayne, and Wyoming.
+Bob is the Regional EMS Council Director at Emergency Medical Services of Northeastern Pennsylvania, Inc. where he is responsible for planning, development, maintaining, expanding, and improving the EMS system for the counties of Bradford, Lackawanna, Luzerne, Pike, Susquehanna, Wayne, and Wyoming.
 Bob is certified as a Nationally Registered Paramedic and holds board certifications as a Community Paramedic and in Critical Incident Stress Management.

 Bob has been actively involved with emergency services in Northeastern Pennsylvania since 2001 and has experience as a field EMS provider, EMS educator, Mobile Integrated Healthcare Paramedic, Peer Support Provider, and EMS system administrator.